The perfect speaker briefing and a brilliant template

 - Presentation details.
 Deadline for delivery, format of presentation and guidance if using slides.

 - Details of AV.
 List of what is available and request for additional AV.

-But that’s not enough for the modern day conference and if you want to creatively engage your conference audience you have to do much, much more.
+But that’s not enough for the modern day conference and if you want to engage your conference audience you have to do much, much more.

 Every speaker should demand a better brief and every organiser should prepare one.

 The full event brief to ensure the perfect speaker briefing

 When I come across a great, full (but not the perfect brief – that comes later) there are the things that I tend to see as part of a fuller speaker briefing: